monzo/response/README.md

   <em>The headline post when an incident is declared</em>
 </p>

-If you're interested in how we use this tool at Monzo, there's an overview in [📺 this video](https://twitter.com/evnsio/status/1116026261401247745).
+If you're interested in how we use this tool at Monzo, there's an overview in [this video](https://twitter.com/evnsio/status/1116026261401247745).

 ---